newrelic/sidecar/README.md

    secrets management.

  * [sidecar-dns](https://github.com/relistan/sidecar-dns) - a WIP project
-   to serve DNS SRV records from Sidecar services state state.
+   to serve DNS SRV records from Sidecar services state.

  * [Traefik plugin](https://github.com/Nitro/traefik) - A fork of Traefik
    that can be backed by Sidecar.
 Useful as a gateway from the outside world